Sunday, December 22, 2024

 The organization “Ecology-Right-Human” also opposes the “Matusevich project”.
 Geobotanist and forest scientist Sergei Panchenko notes that environmentalists have repeatedly recorded how valuable forests are destroyed during sanitary clear-cutting.

 “In the Sumy region, in the Shalyginsky reserve, old-growth light oak forests are represented.
 Their peculiarity is that on poor soils oaks are spreading, hollow and, according to their age, have dry branches.
 Such forests are a haven for rare plants, animals, and mushrooms.
 At least make historical films!
 Light oak forests have been almost completely destroyed, but could be a model for foresters themselves.
-But the oak grove in the Shalyginsky reserve was cut down precisely through clear sanitary felling, and in its place pine plantations were created, and we will no longer see a forest that is natural in its species composition,” the ecologist is indignant.
+But the oak grove in the Shalyginsky reserve was cut down precisely through clear sanitary felling, and in its place they created pine plantations, and we will no longer see a forest that is natural in its species composition,” the ecologist is indignant.

 According to Panchenko, a mandatory procedure for assessing the impact of logging on the environment is the way to preserve such forests.